KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ---

 ## Intended Learning Outcome
+- Understand the characteristics of data
-- Have a firm understadning of what data is and it's purpose in research
+- Understand the purpose of data in research

 ---